ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 {local}$
 ```

-An alternative is to press Ctrl-D (signals "QUIT") at the command-line prompt.
+An alternative is to press Ctrl-D (sends "End-Of-File" [EOF]) at the command-line prompt.

 [development node]: {{ '/get-started/development-prototyping.html' | relative_url }}